hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ```

-### Upgrading Tokens
+#### Upgrading Tokens

-Finally we can map our existing tokens back to those policies using the policy
+Finally we can map our existing tokens to those policies using the hash in the
-file names.
+policy file names.
+The `-upgrade-legacy` flag removes the token's legacy
+embedded rules at the same time as associating them with the new policies
+created from those rules.

 ```sh
 $ for id in $LEGACY_IDS; do \